 - Tintin: The Black Island: In his first appearance, recurring villain Dr. Muller is the forger of a counterfeiting ring, creating fake banknotes on the titular Black Island off the coast of Britain.

 - Rex Morgan, M.D.: Rex once took his young daughter Sarah to meet an art teacher at his warehouse studio.
 When asked why he lived so shabbily, the man's response was that he'd been under the thumb of criminal art dealers who demanded that he paint forgeries of acclaimed works.
 Once the shady dealers were nabbed by the police, this artist went into hiding.
 He works a subsistence job and tutors vouchsafed pupils on the side.
+Under the next writer, he was reinvented as a career criminal rather than someone forced into it, moving on to forged Golden Age comic books, and then general con artistry.

 - Girl Genius Only Mad About Art: Tarvek and Agatha are both expert forgers who rope art dealer Gilgamesh into a scheme to sell a lost and "supposedly destroyed" painting by the master painter Bludtharst: